Simultaneous symplectic spectral decomposition of positive semidefinite matrices: Results

-where $D_B \coloneqq D_A^{1/2} \Delta D_A^{1/2}$.
-We have thus shown existence of a symplectic matrix $M$ such that $M^T A M=D_A \otimes I_2$ and $M^T B M=D_B \otimes I_2$, where $D_A, D_B$ are positive diagonal matrices.
-This concludes the proof. \end{proof} \Frame{ \begin{remark} In contrast to our work, the paper by Cruz and Faßbender \cite{DELACRUZ2016288} is an interesting read on various conditions for simultaneous diagonalization of matrices via symplectic similarity transformation stated in Theorem~18 of \cite{DELACRUZ2016288}.
-Our work differs from theirs in the sense that we provide precise conditions for diagonalizability via symplectic \emph{congruence transformation} in the sense of Williamson's theorem. \end{remark} }
+\begin{remark} In contrast to our work, the paper by Cruz and Faßbender \cite{DELACRUZ2016288} is an interesting read on various conditions for simultaneous diagonalization of matrices via symplectic similarity transformation stated in Theorem~18 of \cite{DELACRUZ2016288}.
+Our work differs from theirs in the sense that we provide precise conditions for diagonalizability via symplectic \emph{congruence transformation} in the sense of Williamson's theorem. \end{remark}

-As a direct consequence of Theorem~\ref{thm:main_result_matrix_version}, we recover the known algebraic condition on positive definite matrices for \emph{orthosymplec diagonalization} in Williamson's theorem.
-See, e.g., \cite[Proposition~3.7]{son2021symplectic}.
-A symplectic matrix is said to be orthosymplectic if it is also an orthogonal matrix. \Frame{ \begin{corollary} A $2n \times 2n$ real symmetric positive definite matrix $A$ is diagonalizable by an orthosymplectic matrix in the sense of Williamson's theorem if and only if $JA=AJ$. \end{corollary} } \begin{proof} It follows directly from Theorem~\ref{thm:main_result_matrix_version} by choosing $B$ to be the identity matrix. \end{proof}
+The following direct consequence of Theorem~\ref{thm:simul_symp_normal_form} is a generalization of a known result on {orthosymplectic spectral decomposition} of positive definite matrices.
+See, e.g., \cite[Proposition~3.7]{son2021symplectic}. \begin{corollary} Orthosymplectic spectral decomposition of a $2n \times 2n$ real positive semidefinite matrix $A$ with symplectic kernel exists if and only if $JA=AJ$. \end{corollary} \begin{proof} It follows directly by choosing $B$ to be the identity matrix in Theorem~\ref{thm:simul_symp_normal_form}. \end{proof}